Vancouver-KDD/book-study/04-test-driven-development/chapter-25-test-driven-development-patterns/dave-ch25-test-driven-development-patterns.md

 ## Assert First

 When should you write the asserts?
 Try writing them first.
-Don't you just love selfsimilarity?
+Don't you just love self-similarity?
 * Where should you start building a system?
-With stories you want to be able to tell about the finished system.
+With stories, you want to be able to tell about the finished system.
 * Where should you start writing a bit of functionality?
-With the tests you want to pass with the finished code.
+With the tests, you want to pass with the finished code.
 * Where should you start writing a test?
 With the asserts that will pass when it is done.

 When you are writing a test, you are solving several problems at once, even if you no longer have to think about the implementation.